 An insurance policy is a contract between you (the insured) and an insurance company (the insurer).
 If you live up to your end of the contract by paying your premiums and submitting only valid claims, the insurer must live up to its end by paying valid claims.
 An insurance fraud attorney knows that denying a valid claim, or using tactics to stall or frustrate the insured is called bad faith and it is a form of insurance fraud.

 Insurance fraud information and advice on filing a lawsuit for alleged bad faith insurance practices is available to you when you contact a Long Beach insurance fraud lawyer at the law firm of Aitken * Aitken * Cohn.
-Our personal injury firm protects the rights of people who have been injured and denied their rightful insurance benefits.
+Our Long Beach personal injury attorneys protect the rights of people who have been injured and denied their rightful insurance benefits.
 An insurance fraud attorney will work to have your proper benefits restored, and may be able to get you additional compensation.
 To schedule a consultation with a qualified insurance fraud attorney, please contact us today.